 This is something that I wish I had learned right at the beginning of my music-making career.
+Do you, or should you, bounce midi to audio?
 A project is not truly finished until you have bounced all the parts to audio, backed those audio files up and stored them in a safe place.
 You can read about my backup strategy here.

 The reason to bounce all those MIDI parts to audio is for the purposes of redundancy.
 What happens if you wish to revisit the project only to find that one of the synthesizers you used no longer works or the latest operating system update has made it unusable.
 Remember the latest Apple Catalina update that made many software synthesizers unusable for a period of time?

 “A project is not truly finished until you have bounced all the parts to audio, backed those audio files up and stored them in a safe place.”